kyverno/website/content/en/docs/Writing policies/mutate.md

 To troubleshoot policy application failure, inspect the `UpdateRequest` Custom Resource to get details.
 Successful `UpdateRequests` may be automatically cleaned up by Kyverno.

-For example, if the corresponding permission is not granted to Kyverno, you should see a value of `Failed` in the `updaterequest.status` field:
+For example, if the corresponding permission is not granted to Kyverno, you should see a value of `Failed` in the `updaterequest.status` field, however a permission check is performed when a policy is installed.

 ```
 $ kubectl get ur -n kyverno